A close-up image of dandelion puffs. Diffuse sunset light is visible through the dandelion seeds. A quote by Tricia Hersey is superimposed.

 Complex Trauma Recovery

-Relational, somatic, and narrative therapy for people exploring attachment wounds, family and intergenerational trauma, and religious trauma and spiritual abuse.
+I offer relational, somatic, and narrative therapy for people exploring attachment wounds, family and intergenerational trauma, and religious trauma and spiritual abuse.
 I also work with parents who are working to break cycles from their own upbringing.

 LGBTQ-affirming support

-Therapy where queer, trans, and gender non-conforming people can be respected and supported without having to explain their identities, and which recognizes the impact of systematic oppression and embraces queer joy.
+I offer therapy where queer, trans, and gender non-conforming people can be respected and supported without having to explain their identities, and which recognizes the impact of systematic oppression and embraces queer joy.

 People often find my approach helpful for identity exploration later in life, navigating family expectations and changing relationships, and the experience of being invisibly queer (for example, bi or pan folks in straight-appearing relationships).